thinkshout/thinkshout/_case_studies/travel-oregon.md

   - section-type: quote
     section-quote: |
-      “Your...commitment to bringing a project like this to fruition is intense and incredible.
+      “Your commitment to bringing a project like this to fruition is incredible.
 Thank you for what your work means to all of us as tourism nerds in Oregon.
 Thank you!”
     section-attribution: "~ Scott Youngblood, Travel Oregon Commissioner"